Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 How much is covered depends whether or not you also take insulin.
 Specifically, someone who does not take insulin can get 100 test strips and 100 lancets every 3 months.
 Someone who takes insulin gets three times that, 300 tests strips and lancets, because their insulin dose may need to be adjusted based on their blood sugar readings.
 If you need more supplies, your healthcare provider will need to explain to Medicare why that is the case.

-Tanya Feke M.D. is a licensed, board-certified family physician.
-As a practicing primary care physician and an urgent care physician for nearly ten years, she saw first-hand how Medicare impacted her patients.
+Tanya Feke, M.D. is a licensed, board-certified family physician living in New Hampshire.
+As a practicing primary care physician in Connecticut and an urgent care physician in New Hampshire, she saw first-hand how Medicare impacted her patients.
 In recent years, her career path has shifted to consultant work with a focus on utilization review and medical necessity compliance.
-She currently works as a physician advisor at R1 RCM, Inc., where she performs case reviews for hospitals nationwide.

 Find a plan.